edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/quickstart-sgx.md

 Replace the value of `ca` with the escaped content of `ca-cert.pem`.

 ## Verify your EdgelessDB instance
-Before you can trust your EdgelessDB instance, you first need to verify that it is in a good shape.
+Before you can trust your EdgelessDB instance, you first need to verify its confidentiality.
 You can use the [Edgeless Remote Attestation (era)](https://github.com/edgelesssys/era) tool for this.
 If you're just getting started, you may also skip this part.

 Once you've installed `era`, you can get the attested root certificate of your EdgelessDB instance as follows:
 ```bash